Boise, Idaho: Incorporation and growth

-Boise's early growth was driven significantly by its role in supplying the nearby gold towns that sprung up in the 1860s northeast and then southwest of the town.
+Boise's early growth was significantly driven by its role in supplying the nearby gold towns that sprung up in the 1860s northeast and then southwest of the town.
 Miners sometimes wintered in Boise and a number of early prominent businessmen were miners who settled in town in the years after the gold rush waned.
 By 1864 substantial agricultural production was underway on easily irrigated lands near the river and three canal companies had been incorporated.
 Early transportation improvements were largely a result of toll road franchises awarded by the territorial legislature starting in the 1860s.
 These first ran from Fort Boise to the mining centers in the Boise Basin and east to Rocky Bar and to Rattlesnake Station where they connected to the Oregon Trail.

-Territorial census records from a special 1864 enumeration list the population of Boise as 1,658, and an act of December 12, 1864 was the first attempt by the Idaho Territorial Legislature to incorporate the city.
+Territorial census records from a special 1864 enumeration list the population of Boise as 1,658, and an act of December 12, 1864, was the first attempt by the Idaho Territorial Legislature to incorporate the city.
 This was rejected by voters the following March.
 Two more unsuccessful attempts were made to organize a city administration by election before the 1866 version of the city charter was approved by voters on January 6, 1868.
 The growing number of homes and businesses, for which owners wanted proper legal title, may have contributed to the eventual success of incorporation.
-All of these rejected efforts to incorporate the city came after Boise had been made, with great controversy and strong opposition from northern Idaho interests, the territorial capital in 1864, reflecting the rapid shift of population growth from north to south after the discovery of gold.
+All of these rejected efforts to incorporate the city came after Boise had been controversially made the state capital in 1864 over strong opposition from northern Idaho interests.
+This decision reflected the rapid shift of population growth from north to south after the discovery of gold in southern Idaho.
 By 1868 Boise had over 400 permanent buildings with a wide range of commercial services.
 1868 also marked the formal beginning of a long advocacy for railroad connections to other Idaho communities and, just as importantly, to other growing cities in the west such as Portland, Oregon.
 Competing railroad and western state government interests frustrated these efforts for many years.